Murder of Sarah Everard: Wayne Couzens

-Wayne Couzens (born 1972 in Dover, Kent) was serving with the Metropolitan Police (Met) as a police constable and firearms officer at the time of Everard's murder.
-He had joined the Met from the Civil Nuclear Constabulary in September 2018, and in February 2020 was assigned to the Parliamentary and Diplomatic Protection (PaDP) branch, the division responsible for uniformed protection of government and diplomatic premises.
-Couzens had not undergone enhanced vetting as part of his recruitment nor had he gone through the mandatory two-year probation period with the Met before joining the PaDP.
-Couzens's crimes led to a non-statutory inquiry headed by Dame Elish Angiolini over how Couzens could work as a police officer for three separate forces despite his behaviour causing concern.
+In late 2010, Couzens was vetted for recruitment to the Civil Nuclear Constabulary (CNC).
+In early 2011 he resigned from Kent Police, and took up the role of an authorised firearms officer with the CNC.
+He transferred to the Metropolitan Police Service (Met) in September 2018, working as a police constable and firearms officer.
+In February 2020, Couzens was assigned to the Parliamentary and Diplomatic Protection (PaDP) branch, the division responsible for uniformed protection of government and diplomatic premises.
+Couzens had not undergone enhanced vetting as part of his recruitment, nor had he gone through the mandatory two-year probation period with the Met before joining PaDP.